SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ![Dialog](img/gem-builder-ui.png)

 Column Selector: This is a special property which you should add if you want to select the columns from UI and then highlight the used columns using the onChange function.
 It is recommended to try out this dialogue code in gem builder UI and se in action how each of these elements look in UI.
-More details on this is in [Gems UI Components](gem-ui-componets.md)

-#### validate(component) -> List[Diagnostic]
+### Validate Function

+`validate(component) -> List[Diagnostic]`
 The validate method performs validation checks, so the pipeline compiler gives an error before running a pipeline, in case there’s any issue with any inputs provided for the user.
 For example in this case if Filter condition is empty.
 Similarly, you can add any validation on your properties.

 ````mdx-code-block